-Meanwhile, Dutch blue-chips slightly outperformed after a Dutch exit poll for the EU elections indicated that the anti-Islam, Eurosceptic Freedom Party had fallen well short of its goal of topping the poll.
+Dutch blue-chips slightly outperformed after an exit poll for the EU elections indicated that the anti-Islam, eurosceptic Freedom Party had fallen well short of its goal of topping the poll in the Netherlands.

 "Volumes are very low at the moment going into Bank Holiday weekend.
 The results we have seen to date in the elections are not a huge surprise, and have not led to any change in my view on the markets," Neil Wilkinson, European equities fund manager at Royal London Asset Management, said.

 At the close, the FTSEurofirst 300 index of top European shares was up 0.2 percent at 1,369.17 points after closing 0.1 percent higher in the previous session.
 The index climbed to 1,372.81 on May 15, its highest since 2008.